-Policy 21/110 Remission of Rates for Community, Sports and Other Organisations Objectives of the Policy
+Policy 24/111 Remission of Rates for Community, Sports and Other Organisations

 Community and voluntary organisations provide facilities for residents which enhance and contribute to the district's wellbeing.
 Council wishes to encourage such groups by providing rates relief.

 Doing so will enable Council to act fairly and equitably with respect to the imposition of rates on land used or occupied by societies or association of persons for organisations that have a strong community focus but do not currently meet the 100% or 50% non-rateable criteria under Schedule 1 of the Local Government (Rating) Act 2002.